-His first goal when he came to CU in 1980 was to dominate the Big Eight Her course record 16:59.4 bet- Conference.
-He did that to the tune of great Billy Cunningham's record 13 in
+His first goal when he came to CU in 1980 was to dominate the Big Eight Conference.
+He did that to the tune of 14 conference titles, surpassing Kansas great Billy Cunningham's record 13 in the early 1930s.

 He lost just one Big Eight race, the indoor two-mile run his freshman season.
-By his senior year he turned in the best two-mile indoor time in the NCAA in winning his second national
+By his senior year he turned in the best two-mile indoor time in the NCAA in winning his second national title.